YMCA Australia: General Secretaries and CEO's

-1920 Jack Tolston Massey.
 Jack Massey began his YMCA career as a field secretary attached to the Australian Imperial Forces A Christian (Anglican) and a pacifist he served in England, France, and Belgium, assisting soldiers awaiting repatriation.
 He was appointed as General Secretary of the Adelaide YMCA in 1920 and went on to build and expand the organisation as well as develop programmes and advocate for young people with accomplishments including establishing a court for juvenile offenders and guiding amateur football in SA.
 He also provided support for British Boys brought out to help in agriculture.
 He attended the 100 years of Adelaide YMCA in 1978 not long before his death in 1981 and was acclaimed as one of the great men of the organisation and the community for his life of service.